 Easy to understand

 NPS uses a scoring system from -100 to +100, which is very easy for everyone to follow.
 This makes your colleagues and related departments to be on the same page.
 It also makes for a good (Key Performance Indicator) KPI since it’s a measure of your entire brand.
-A good NPS score indicates everything being right with product, packaging, marketing, delivery, service, and customer support.
-A low NPS score indicates some gap areas that you may need to look into and fix at the earliest.
+A good score indicates everything being right with product, packaging, marketing, delivery, service, and customer support.
+A low score indicates some gap areas that you may need to look into and fix at the earliest.

 Satisfied and engaged employees make constant efforts to deliver excellent customer experience and service, indicating good employee experience (EX) and employee satisfaction.in

-Data for future plans
+Data for plans

-NPS+, a key feature of the QuestionPro CX platform, lets you ask your customers their NPS score reasons.
+NPS+, a key feature of the QuestionPro CX platform, lets you ask your customers their reasons.
 Without this information, your score is just one piece of the puzzle.
-Once you have an additional customer feedback on the score, you can start devising action plans to improve customer experience and thereby your NPS score.
+Once you have additional customer feedback on the score, you can start devising action plans to improve customer experience and thereby your NPS score.
 It becomes easier to drive change when you have additional feedback.
 Learn more about the uses and benefits of this on our NPS+ feature page.